Pampas

-The Pampas (/ˈpæmpəz/; from Quechua pampa 'plain'), also known as the Pampas Plain, are fertile South American low grasslands that cover more than 1,200,000 km2 and include the Argentine provinces of Buenos Aires, La Pampa, Santa Fe, Entre Ríos, and Córdoba; all of Uruguay; and Brazil's southernmost state, Rio Grande do Sul.
+The Pampas (/ˈpæmpəz/; from Quechua pampa 'plain'), also known as the Pampas Plains, are fertile low grasslands in southern South America that cover more than 1200000 km2 and include the Argentine provinces of Buenos Aires, La Pampa, Santa Fe, Entre Ríos, and Córdoba; all of Uruguay; and Brazil's southernmost state, Rio Grande do Sul.
 The vast plains are a natural region, interrupted only by the low Ventana and Tandil hills, near Bahía Blanca and Tandil (Argentina), with a height of 1300 m and 500 m, respectively.
 This ecoregion has been changed by humans, especially since the release of animals like cattle, pigs, and especially sheep onto these plains.

 The climate is temperate, with precipitation of 600 to 1200 mm that is more or less evenly distributed throughout the year, making the soils appropriate for agriculture.
 The area is also one of the distinct physiography provinces of the larger Paraná–Paraguay plain division.

 It is considered that the limit of the Pampas plain is to the north with the Atlantic Forest and the Great Chaco Plain, to the west with the Pampas Mountains and the Cuyo Region, and to the south with Patagonia.